Q1 Generally about feeding cats

-- To minimize the risk of overweight it is important often to evaluate the weight of the cat, and then adjust the amount of food accordingly.
+- To minimize the risk of overweight it is important often to evaluate the weight of the cat and then adjust the amount of food accordingly.

 - The food should be divided into at least two daily meals, if possible more because cats like to eat many small meals throughout the day.

 - If in doubt whether the cat is fed accurately, it can be a good idea to weigh it regularly.
-By doing so one will see if the cat loses or gains weight so that the amount of food can be adjusted.
+By doing so you will see if the cat loses or gains weight so that the amount of food can be adjusted.

 - Make sure the cat always has access to fresh cold water.